estatiraaurelia-web/A-B-Test-Analysis-Facebook-Ad-Creatives-/README.md

 This README summarizes the findings and concludes which variant should be scaled.

 Project Structure
-├── ab_test_creatives.csv     # Raw data
+ab_test_creatives.csv — Raw dataset
-├── ab_test_analysis.ipynb    # Google Colab notebook with code
+ab_test_analysis.ipynb — Google Colab notebook with analysis code README.md — Project documentation
-└── README.md                 # This file

 Key Metrics Calculated
 For each variant, we computed: